michaelbrewer/aws-lambda-events/docs/ses.md

 `receipt.action.type` (String)
 : The type of action that was executed.
 Possible values are `S3`, `SNS`, `Bounce`, `Lambda`, `Stop`, and `WorkMail`

-`receipt.action.topicArn` (String)
+`receipt.action.topicArn` (Optional, String)
-: String that contains the Amazon Resource Name (ARN) of the Amazon SNS topic to which the notification was published
+: The Amazon Resource Name (ARN) of the Amazon SNS topic to notify when the Lambda action is executed.
+You can find the ARN of a topic by using the ListTopics operation in Amazon SNS.

 `receipt.action.functionArn` (String)
 : String that contains the ARN of the Lambda function that was triggered.